 Students Who Work Take College More Seriously

-Research shows that students who are given a full free ride education by their parents tend to get lower grades.
+Research shows that students who are given a free education by their parents tend to get lower grades.
 The logic is quite simple.
 Students who don’t invest in their own education don’t take it as seriously.
 Students who have to put time effort into paying some of the costs of education have “skin in the game” and they work harder.
 The research also finds it is vitally important for parents to communicate their expectations for student academic performance.
 When parents pay for the full cost of education and don’t set any expectations for work or grades students do not perform well.

 Students Need the Money